victoreronmosele/nest/README.md

 Learn more at https://getflocked.dev.

 ## Filing Issues
-The Flutter Foundation uses this repository to file issues for both Flock and Nest.
+This repository is used to file issues for both Flock and Nest.

 If you're having any issues with Flock or Nest, or if you have a feature request, please file a ticket under "Issues".